Licensed in1962 at age 14. ex WA8FCM WV. ex DL4CM Bremerhaven 1967-1970.

 King Conversions SB220 for 6 meters

 Custom built 8877 originally made by Jesse Paul Fox W4CBH (SK Nov 2012) for Zach Reynolds W4TXL (SK) http://www.zachreynolds.com/, grandson of tobacco tycoon RJ Reynolds.
 Paul Fox was a true craftsman knife maker who was well known in the knife collecting world.
 The mechanical construction of this amplifier is superb.
+The amp is operational but used only for display.

 Thanks for the QSO.
 See you on the bands!

 QSL via LoTW, direct or via the Bureau.
 Currently, I use Global QSL for Bureau submissions.
+I am way behind on bureau submissions, but plan to catch up soon.

 73, Charlie N8RR